riezebosch/AzureFunctions.TestHelpers/README.md

 ```

 *BREAKING:* In `v2.1` I removed the `AddDurableTaskInTestHub()` method.
 You can easily do it yourself with
  `AddDurableTask(options => ...)` and be more specific about the context of your test.
-This way you don't
+This way, you don't
  end up with hundreds of empty history and instance tables in your storage account.

 ### Cleanup